 - The decreases at each subsequent trophic level is due to two reasons:

-- A part of energy is lost at each transformation, i.e. when it moves from lower to higher trophic level as heat.
+- A part of the energy is lost at each transformation.

 Limitations of Ecological Pyramids

-- It does not take into account the same species belonging to two or more trophic levels.
+- It does not consider the same species belonging to two or more trophic levels.

-- It assumes a simple food chain, something that almost never exists in nature; it does not accommodate a food web.
+- It assumes a simple food chain, something that seldom exists in nature; it does not accommodate a food web.